Markman hearing: Markman Hearing Timing

 When Markman hearings occur is up to the trial court.
 The Federal Circuit has not provided clear guidance to the lower courts as to when a hearing should occur, but rather has implied preferences as to when it should take place.
 Times at which a Markman hearing may take place includes during pre-discovery, at summary judgment, and at trial, but before jury instructions.

 Conducting a Markman hearing during the pre-discovery phase includes benefits, such as limiting litigation time, early settlements, decreasing litigation costs, and centralizing discovery around the court's interpretation of the patent claim.
 Disadvantages include short discovery phases and court's interpreting claim language with little information.
 Ultimately, early on claim construction by the court can be later changed as more information becomes available, which makes early on Markman hearings impractical.

 Most courts conduct Markman hearings at summary judgment prior to trial.
 Conducting a Markman hearing at this stage of litigation includes benefits, such as identifying which claims are important to the claim at issue and allowing the court to use discovery to interpret the claim.
 However, an issue with conducting a hearing at this phase of litigation was the likelihood of reversal on appeal.
 Prior to 2015, should a court dismiss a case at summary judgment, the claim construction was subject to de novo review.
 After 2015, appeals are subject to the hybrid "clear error" standard.
-However, studies are still to premature to determine whether reversal rates will remain as high as they have under a de novo review standard.
+However, studies are still too premature to determine whether reversal rates will remain as high as they were under the de novo review standard.

 The latest a Markman hearing can occur is at or after a trial, prior to jury instruction.
-Advantages include, no claim interpretation without important background information, judges have a better understanding of the technology at issue, and judge heard all important evidence.
+Advantages include, no claim interpretation without important background information, judges have a better understanding of the technology at issue, and the judge heard all important evidence.
 Disadvantages include delay in jury decisions, juries hearing evidence without the construction of the court, and arguments as to different claim interpretations, which may include unnecessary litigation.